syssi/homeassistant-goecharger-mqtt/README.md

 For PV surplus charging to be enabled, `lmo` most be set to 4 (ECO mode), and `fup` must be set to true.
 (UsePhotovoltaic).

-See template example below for how to continously update `ids`
+See template example below for how to continuously update `ids`

 #### Automation example
 ```